Tag Questions ESL Games, Activities and Worksheets

 ESL Question Tags Game - Grammar: Matching - Group Work - Intermediate (B1) - 30 minutes

 In this fun question tags game, students play snap by matching affirmative and negative sentences to question tags and vice-versa.
-The first player turns over the top card from their pile and places it face up in the sentence or tag box.
-The other player then puts down one of their cards and so on.
-The first player to shout 'snap' when they see that a sentence and tag match to make a tag question wins all the cards in both boxes.
+One player goes first and turns over the top card from their pile and places it face-up in the 'sentence' or 'tag' box.
+The other player then puts down one of their cards in the appropriate box, and so on.
+The first player to shout 'Snap!' when they see that a sentence and tag match to make a tag question wins all the cards in both boxes.
 The third student then writes down the tag question.
-The aim of the game is to have all the cards in your pile.
 The first player to get all the cards wins the game.
 Afterwards, students swap roles, giving the writer a chance to play.

 Question Tag Snap Preview